 Based upon the emerging demographic changes and employment growth forecasts previously discussed, an annual average of approximately 22,000 units or 660,000 new homes are forecast to be constructed by 2040.
 Demand for multifamily housing is projected to increase as seniors downsize and seek the greater access to shops and services that urban locations provide.
-Latino and Asian household growth, along with population growth of those aged 34 and under, also will increase demand for multifamily housing in urban locations.
 Market demand for new homes will tilt toward townhomes, condominiums and apartments in developed areas.
-These homes are typically closer to transit, shops and services than the single-family residential development pattern of earlier decades.
+These homes are typically closer to transit, shops and services than are homes in the single-family developments of earlier decades.